Cancer and communication: similarities and differences of men with cancer from six different ethnic groups.

 The pilot study explored the participants’ experiences and meanings of cancer.
 However, this paper only deals with the communication aspects of the findings.

 Ten themes emerged from the comparative analysis of the study’s data, with communication as a cross-cutting theme.
 Further analysis of this theme revealed similarities and differences of the participants’ experiences of communicating with health professionals; families or friends; and God/Allah.
 In addition, similarities and differences of communicating meanings of cancer in different cultures were revealed.

 The findings revealed similarities in the way that men from these six cultures communicate with health professionals and their families following a diagnosis of cancer, and differences in how they communicated with God/Allah, which depended on their religious beliefs and practices.

 |Keywords (uncontrolled):||Culture, cancer, ethnicity, communication, emotional support, social support, spiritual belief, God, Allah.|

-|Deposited On:||07 Oct 2008 12:32|
+|Date Deposited:||07 Oct 2008 12:32|